RxFaction/Northstar-Mainframe/README.md

 In Powershellx86: npm install ws

--Start the signaling server + HTTP server via PowerShell x86:
+-Start the signaling server + HTTP server via two PowerShell x86 windows:

-node index.js (in one instance)

-npx http-server (in a separate instance)
+cd northstar>cd server>node index.js

+cd northstar>npx http-server

-Switching between streaming from PCtoPC and PCtoOther device is enabled by commenting in/out lines 147 & 148.
-You will have to change the local IP to your own local IPV4 address.
+*IMPORTANT*,: Switching between streaming from PCtoPC and PCtoOther device is enabled by commenting in/out lines 147 & 148.

+*You will have to change the local IP to your own local IPV4 address!*

 -If attempting PCtoPC, in your browser open two tabs and go to *http://localhost:8080/index.html* on each tab.